vishaltak/gitlab-development-kit/doc/howto/aws_eks_auth.md

 ## Enable EKS Integration

-To enable the EKS integration within your GKE instance, follow the same [steps outlined for self-managed instances](https://docs.gitlab.com/ee/user/project/clusters/add_remove_clusters.html#additional-requirements-for-self-managed-instances) and use the
+To enable the EKS integration within your GDK instance, follow the same [steps outlined for self-managed instances](https://docs.gitlab.com/ee/user/project/clusters/add_remove_clusters.html#additional-requirements-for-self-managed-instances) and use the
 `AWS gitlab-local-user` credentials found within 1Password.
 You do not need to create your own IAM user.